Israeli military promises thorough investigation into aid convoy deaths

-Gaza Health authorities said 118 people were killed in Thursday's incident, attributing the deaths to Israeli fire and calling it a massacre.
+Gaza health authorities said 118 people were killed in Feb 29’s incident, attributing the deaths to Israeli fire and calling it a massacre.

 Israel disputed those figures and said most victims were trampled or run over as crowds swarmed aid trucks.
 An Israeli official also said troops had “in a limited response” later fired on crowds they felt had posed a threat.